-Note: The question paper shall contain 2 questions.
-The first question is from Module-1 and shall contain 3 sub divisions out of which 2 to be answered (2x10=20marks).
-The second question is from Module-2 carries 80 marks and is a compulsory question.
+Duration will be 4 hours.
+The question paper shall contain 2 questions.
+The first question is from module-1 and shall contain 3 sub divisions out of which 2 has to be answered (2x10=20marks).
+The second question is from module-2 carrying 80 marks and is a compulsory question.